home-assistant/developers.home-assistant/docs/add-ons/configuration.md

 ### Options / Schema

 The `options` dictionary contains all available options and their default value.
-Set the default value to `null` if the value is required to be given by the user before the add-on can start.
+Set the default value to `null` or define the data type in the `schema` dictionary to make an option mandatory.
+This way the option needs to be given by the user before the add-on can start.
 Nested arrays and dictionaries are supported with a maximum depth of two.

-To make an option optional, put `?` at the end of the data type, otherwise it will be a required value.
+To make an option truly optional (without default value), the `schema` dictionary needs to be used.
+Put a `?` at the end of the data type and *do not* define any default value in the `options` dictionary.
+If any default value is given, the option becomes a required value.

 ```yaml
 message: "custom things"